sameeraleola/getting-git/README.md

 # Do you get Git?

+// Adding a note so I can leave a commit for this branch

 The **Objectives** file contains a list of all objectives covered on Monday, Tuesday, and today, but they are out of order.
 This is a chance to practice using GitHub, Terminal commands, and Git: